-General Policy
+General Statement

 Trident reaffirms the principle that its students, faculty, and staff have the right to be free from sexual assault/harassment by any member of the Trident community.
 In clarifying this policy, Trident attempts to ensure that no student, student applicant, employee, or employee applicant is subject to sexual assault or harassment.
 Sexual assault/harassment of any kind and under any circumstances is reprehensible and is unequivocally prohibited at Trident.
-If an act of sexual assault or harassment occurs at Trident, the University will take disciplinary action as deemed appropriate to the incident.
-If a member of the Trident community finds he or she is a victim of sexual assault or harassment, he or she may register a report with the local police or pursue the matter through Trident's internal procedures.
+If an act of sexual assault or harassment is reported at Trident, the University will promptly and thoroughly investigate such reports and will take disciplinary action as deemed appropriate to the incident.
+If a member of the Trident community finds he or she is a victim of sexual assault or harassment, he or she may follow the procedures set forth herein.